mfernandagf/fieloprp/doc/UC-PRP-0001-Create an Invoice Item.md

    3. The system displays an error message
    4. End of flow

-##### 17. The administrator tries to edit the Invoice Item with an invalid value for the Quantity field (step 7 of the basic flow)
+##### 17. The administrator tries to edit the Invoice Item with invalid values (step 7 of the basic flow)
-   1. The system verifies that the Quantity field is updated with 0 (zero) or with a negative value
+   1. The system verifies that the Quantity or Unit Price fields are updated with 0 (zero) and The Total Price is updated with a valid value
    2. The system displays an error message
    3. End of flow